tko79/BeastlyTasks/README.md

     ./beastlytasks.sh --get-name
     My Name !

+A short help documentation is also available:

+    ./beastlytasks.sh --help

 Please also make use of the environment variable `BTPATH` (`export BTPATH=<absolute-path-to-BeastlyTasks>`) to define the path to beastlytasks.sh.
 With this option BeastlyTasks can be executed from anywhere